MicrosoftDocs/windows-iotcore-docs/windows-iotcore/develop-your-app/AppInstaller.md

 ---

 # Install your app on an IoT Core device
-You can install your app by various methods and they are listed below.
+You can install your app using the one of the two methods that are listed below.

 ## Using Windows Device Portal

+For this method, you will need to ensure that you are connected to the internet.
+If you do not have access to the internet, you can also have a peer-to-peer ethernet connection between the device and a client machine that doesn't include a path to access the open internet.

 To install your application on the device please do the following:

 1. Open the [Windows Device Portal](https://docs.microsoft.com/windows/iot-core/manage-your-device/deviceportal) for your IoT device.